Abundant Futures

 WILLIAM BOCK

 A multi-disciplinary artist based in south west Ireland and working internationally, William connected with local fishers and individuals with experience or memories of making rope, and led an all-day workshop on film-making using smartphones.
 Four participants, Amanda Bond, Luca Purcaru, Mylie Timms, and Vi Murphy, were selected from the workshop to use their phone cameras to capture footage during rope-making sessions in July.
 A few months later, William returned to conduct rope-making sessions over four days.
 His time was divided between setting up a stall at the Fish Market, where passersby stumbled upon the activity, and working in a public space off Broad Street.
 Rope-making requires four participants to twist the rope, which naturally encourages conversation among them.
 Over 800 people engaged in the activity, culminating in a public rope walk procession at the end of the week.
 Travelling from port to port, the 80 metre-long rope was carried by 17 people from La Rocque to St. Helier.
-In 2025, a short film edited by William will be presented.
+William returned for Kupala Festival where the extended rope was carried to the Grève de Lecq beach by over 100 people.

 FOZIA ISMAIL (DHAQAN COLLECTIVE)

 Fozia Ismail is a researcher, creative producer and artist, and co-founder of feminist Somali duo, dhaqan collective.
 In Milk songs, here, there and everywhere, Fozia is exploring migrant rituals, stories, and songs related to the act of milking.
 How do these milk traditions relate to the story of the people who inhabit the Island, past and present?
 What insights can we draw from exploring the intimacy of this relationship between people, land and animals through the lens of milk cultures and song.
 Running workshops to capture stories, Fozia will create a sound installation blending sounds from the Jersey Archive and participants’ voices as a way to create a counter-archive.
-A work-in-progress sound installation is taking place at Hamptonne Country Life Museum in November 2024, supported by Jersey Heritage, and the full sound installation will be presented in 2025.
+A work-in-progress sound installation took place at Hamptonne Country Life Museum in November 2024, supported by Jersey Heritage, and the full sound installation was presented at Kupala Festival in 2025.

 MARIANA PINTO LEITÃO PEREIRA